Ploughcroft offers a range of flat roof systems for all types of spaces and budgets with a life expectancy of up to 30 years.

 Refurbishment or replacement of a flat roof is likely to be reportable to Local Authority Building Control (LABC).
 Part L of the Building Regulations requires additional thermal insulation to be installed when replacing the decking of a roof which is above a heated space.
 The new roof must achieve a U-Value of 0.18W/M2k.

 For large flat roofs, we use Sika Roof Waterproofing Membranes.
-These are typically used for the covering of existing flat and pitched roofs.
-The advantage is that we can apply them without removing the existing roof covering.
+We typically use these for the covering of existing flat and pitched roofs.
+The advantage here is that we can apply them without removing the existing roof covering.
 Being liquid-applied, they are ideal for complicated roof areas where there is a lot of detail.

 Sika Roof Waterproofing Membranes are applied cold, eliminating the risk of fire during installation.
 It is low maintenance, and the application causes minimal disruption.

 For smaller flat roofs (such as extensions, garages, dormers etc.) we use Firestone RubberCover.
-This comes in seamless sheets, is environmentally friendly with high durability.
-It is also fire-resistant.
+This comes in seamless sheets, is environmentally friendly with high durability, and is also fire-resistant.